wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan         Expires April 2, 2016                 [Page 3]
+Kumari & Sullivan      Expires September 22, 2016               [Page 3]

-Internet-Draft               Reserve ALT TLD              September 2015
+Internet-Draft               Reserve ALT TLD                  March 2016

    In many cases, the creators of these alternate namespaces have chosen